-If you have made it far enough to be reading this article then you are at an exciting stage in your coffee journey!
-If you are buying an espresso machine under $500 you are moving beyond entry level machines and can expect the basic features of mid-level espresso machines.
+If you have made it far enough to be reading this article about the best espresso machine under $500 then you are at an exciting stage in your coffee journey!
+At this price bracket you are moving beyond entry level machines and can expect the basic features of mid-level espresso machines.
 Here at The Coffee Folk this is our favorite price bracket.
 In fact the machine we recommend is the one we used every morning for a decent couple of years and absolutely loved it.

 This price bracket is what multiple coffee gurus have called the sweet spot for home brewers.

-At this price range you are investing in a high quality coffee machine which doesn’t break the bank.
-This article will review what we think are the best espresso machines under $500 for 2021.
+At this price range you are investing in a high quality espresso machine which doesn’t break the bank.
+This article will review what we think are the best espresso machines under $500 for 2022.

-Our recommendation is that the Breville Infuser is the single best espresso maker in this price range.
+Our recommendation is that The Breville Infuser is the single best espresso machine in this price range.
 The Infuser has state of the art features, is of the highest quality, and best of all produces a superb shot of espresso.
 If you are willing to invest in this price bracket then you really can’t go beyond this coffee machine.

 Things To Consider When Buying An Espresso Machine